HumanTree92/esx_advancedgarage/.github/ISSUE_TEMPLATE/bug-report---do-not-delete-prewritten-text.md

 **Questions**
+Have you made changes to anything in `client/main.lua` or `server/main.lua`?:
 Have you looked through the Closed Topics?:
 Have you looked through the Wiki?:
-What Version of es_extended are you using?:
-Are you using a Pre-Installed ESX?:
+Are you using a Pre-Installed ESX?
+If Yes who?:
+Are you using es_extended?
+If Yes what Version?
+(Example: 1.2):
 Are you using Essentialmode?:
+Are you using ExtendedMode?:
 Are you using OneSync?:
 Linux or Windows?: